 This variable topic course presents the chief movements and greatest poets of British literature.
-Fall of odd-numbered years.
+On Demand

 4213.
 Studies in the British Novel.

 Selections of major British novels are read and analyzed with special attention being given to the development of the genre.
 Fall of even-numbered years.